Re-using Circuits with Snippets Shaves Design Time

 Figure 1 - Snippets can be accessed from the System menu

-Using the circuits with snippets in PCD design with the panel organizes the snippets in folders, allowing you to group related circuits together.
+Using the circuits with snippets in PCD design with the panel organizes the snippets in folders, allowing you to group related circuits, sub-circuits, and design blocks together.
 There are two types of folders in the snippets system.

 Snippets Folders - these are existing Windows® folders that can contain both snippets and one or more sub-folders of snippets.
 These top-level folders cannot be created from within the Snippets panel.
 Rather, they are ‘opened’ or ‘closed’ with respect to browsing the snippets they contain.
 These folders can only be created directly on your hard disk or network, outside of Altium Designer.